Nature group therapy

 Payment options always include making one payment in full, or making payments weekly.
 Sliding scale available upon request, with one space available in every group for a scholarship.

-• In our Winter and Spring groups, we had visits with bees, baby goats, horses, and Doug from Channel Islands Restoration.
+In our previous groups, we had visits with bees, baby goats, horses, and Doug from Channel Islands Restoration.
+Not every group season will have a visitor, and depends on the season and interest from the group.

 Doug is in charge of the restoration projects for Channel Islands Restoration and has led the group through plant identification and land tending.
 We plan for continued projects over the seasons, such as seed collecting, weed pulling, and tree planting to measure the groups tangible growth and to give back to the land that supports our healing. https://cirweb.org/habitat-restoration